AlexWang-16/react-lex-plus/README.md

 The LexChat component has the following props available to you

+- alias (optional - string) - The bot alias react-lex-plus should use.
+Defaults to "production"; See [setup alias guide](SETUP_BOT_ALIAS.md) for more details.
 - botName (required - string) - The name of the bot as configured in AWS Lex.
 - IdentityPoolId (required - string) - The cognito identity pool Id as configured in AWS cognito for the bot.
 - placeholder (optional - string) - The placeholder text in the input textfield in the chat UI.